 One thus also does not succeed in geometry in excluding existential claims completely or rather in reducing them to consistency claims.
 One can only hide an existential claim by a double application of negation.
-STROHAL proceeds in this way for instance when he speaks of an aitňua which is excluded by excludes the assumption "that when dividing a geometrical body solid the congruence of parts cannot appear anytime no parts can ever be congruent" (p.
+STROHAL proceeds in this way for instance when he speaks of an $\alpha$ it $\eta \mu \alpha$ which excludes the assumption "that when dividing a geometrical solid no parts can ever be congruent" (p.
 93).
 We find another such example in his discussion of DEDEKIND's continuity $|^{202l}$ axioms.
-After having spoken of the divisions of a line segment AB which has the cut property, and furthermore of the construction of a cut in the point C, he continues: "In excluding the possibility of such a division of some line segment AB on which such a point C cannot be is not found, I express assert the αἰτἤμα of continuity for the line segment" (p.
+After having spoken of the divisions of a line segment AB which has the cut property, and furthermore of the construction of a cut in the point C, he continues: "In excluding the possibility of such a division of some line segment AB on which such a point C is not found, I assert the attqua of continuity for the line segment" (p.
 113).
-Whether speaking Talk of "occurring", "being found", or "existence", that all comes to the same thing all amounts to the same.
-And in any case here, where the position setting up of of postulates is concerned, the interpretation of existence in the sense of consistency with postulates is not suitable permissible [angängig].
+Talk of "occurring", "being found", or "existence" all amount to the same.
+And in any case here, where the setting up of of postulates is concerned, the interpretation of existence in the sense of consistency with postulates is not permissible [angängig].

-The identification of existence and consistency is justifiable in a twofold sense \underline{two} cases: first, with respect to geometrical space whose existence indeed only consists in the consistency of the postulates defining it; and second also with respect to geometrical objects, but only under the condition of the completeness of the systems of postulates.
+The identification of existence and consistency is justifiable in two cases: first, with respect to geometrical space whose existence indeed only consists in the consistency of the postulates defining it; and second also with respect to geometrical objects, but only under the condition of the completeness of the systems of postulates.

-If the system of postulates is complete, i. e., if, the postulates already decide, for every combination (every synthesis) of elementary concepts whether they are accepted permitted [zugelassen] or excluded, then indeed the possibility (consistency) of an object coincides with its existence.
+If the system of postulates is complete, i. e., if, the postulates already decide, for every combination (every synthesis) of elementary concepts whether they are permitted [zugelassen] or excluded, then indeed the possibility (consistency) of an object coincides with its existence.

-However, as long as one is on the way of gaining in the process of obtaining a system of postulates, i.e., of the stepwise determination of geometrical space, one has to distinguish between existence and consistency.
-From the proof of the consistency of a synthesis it only follows that it is in harmony agrees with the postulates already posed set up; it may nevertheless be possible to exclude this synthesis by a further postulate.
-Compared to it By contrast, an existential existence proof says that already by the prior postulates one is logically forced to accept the respective synthesis.
+However, as long as one is in the process of obtaining a system of postulates, i. e., of the stepwise determination of geometrical space, one has to distinguish between existence and consistency.
+From the proof of the consistency of a synthesis it only follows that it agrees with the postulates already set up; it may nevertheless be possible to exclude this synthesis by a further postulate.
+By contrast, an existence proof says that already by the prior postulates one is logically forced to accept the respective synthesis.

-Let us take as an example "absolute geometry," which results from common ordinary geometry by excluding the parallel axiom.
-In this geometry one can assume, without contradiction with the postulates, a triangle with an angular sum of a right angle; if we would like to identify consistency with existence in this context, we would get the statement proposition: "In absolute geometry there is a triangle with the angular sum of one right angle."
-Then the following statement proposition would be equally valid hold: "In absolute geometry there exists a triangle with an angular sum of two right angles."
+Let us take as an example "absolute geometry," which results from ordinary geometry by excluding the parallel axiom.
+In this geometry one can assume, without contradiction with the postulates, a triangle with an angular sum of a right angle; if we would identify consistency with existence in this context, we would get the proposition: "In absolute geometry there is a triangle with the angular sum of one right angle."
+Then the following proposition would equally hold: "In absolute geometry there exists a triangle with an angular sum of two right angles."
 Hence, in absolute geometry both a triangle with an angular sum of a right angle and one with an angular sum of two right angles would have to exist.
-This consequence contradicts, however, a theorem proved by LEGENDRE according to which in absolute geometry from the existence of a triangle with an angular sum of two right angles it follows implies that every triangle has this angular sum.
+This consequence contradicts, however, a theorem proved by LEGENDRE according to which in absolute geometry the existence of a triangle with an angular sum of two right angles implies that every triangle has this angular sum.